-This is because they don't deliver fresh or frozen meals.
-Instead, Paleo Meals to Go provides freeze dried meals.
+This is because they don't deliver fresh or frozen meals to your huse.
+Instead, Wild Zora provides freeze dried meals.
 Their selection is fairly small but the meals get consistently good reviews.
 Many people say that they taste better and are more filling than regular freeze-dried camping meals.

 They do not have meal plans.
 Each product is priced and sold as an individual order so you can shop for whatever combinations you want.
 They offer meals such as Mountain Beef Stew, Summit Chicken, and Fruit Snacks at prices ranging from $3 for food bars and $11.50 for meals.
 As such, Paleo Meals To Go is something you can commit to for regular backpacking trips.

 Like many other food delivery services, Grandcestors was created with the intention of providing a healthy alternative to fast foods.
 Grandcestors just offers seven different meals, which are all pre-prepared.
 This means that you can't make specifications about what you get.
 But, the meals are all paleo.
 So, they're free from grains, legumes, milk, soy, artificial ingredients, and added sweeteners.

 Examples of their meals include Not Yer Momma's Meatloaf, Grumbo, and Chicken Tikka Masala.
 The site provides nutritional details for each meal.
 Grandcestors aims for roughly 40% carbs, 30% protein and 30% fat in their meals, although this will vary somewhat depending on the dish.

 The meals can be ordered individually from the site.
 They cost $9.99 each (plus shipping), regardless of what you choose.
 There is a 10% discount if you order more than 25 meals at a time.
 But, that's the only discount available.